plausible/docs/docs/google-analytics-import.md

 You can check the data retention limit you have set for your Google Analytics property in your Google Analytics admin settings by visiting the "**Tracking Info**" section and clicking on "**Data Retention**".

 Do you have strict data retention limits in place in your Google Analytics?
 We can only show the metrics in the top chart of your Plausible dashboard for periods outside of your data retention limit as Google automatically deletes all the other stats.

+## My import has failed

+This may be due to the user metric setting in your Google Analytics account.
+We found out that for some accounts changing the user metric settings is necessary to get correct data out of the Google API.

+You will have to take an extra step to make sure we can import the data smoothly.
+Please navigate to your Google Analytics admin, and in the "**Property Settings**", go to "**User Analysis**".
+In that section, you'll need to make sure that "**Enable Users Metric in Reporting**" is OFF.
+Then please try to do the import once again.

 ## Can I delete my Google Analytics account after a successful import?